janetjoywilson/janetjoywilson.github.io/_posts/2018-11-25-christmas.md

 ## go Dutch

-A Dutch oven is the most versatile pot in your kitchen: a soup pot, a deep fryer, a braiser, a roaster, an enclosed bread oven, and the perfect vessel for one-dish meals.
+A dutch oven is the most versatile pot in your kitchen: a soup pot, a deep fryer, a braiser, a roaster, an enclosed bread oven, and the perfect vessel for one-dish meals.

-I keep a cookbook on my shelf if there are a minimum of 10 recipes that I will make, not once but over and over again.
+I keep a cookbook on my kitchen shelf if there are a minimum of 10 recipes that I will make, not once but over and over again.

-I pulled my Dutch Oven out of the basement cupboard over a year ago and use it all the time now!
-I was thrilled to start turning pages of [Cook It In Your Dutch Oven](https://www.chapters.indigo.ca/en-ca/books/product/9781945256561-item.html?s_campaign=goo-Shopping_All_Products_RLSA&ds_rl=1254699&ds_rl=1254699&ds_rl=1254699&gclid=Cj0KCQiAxNnfBRDwARIsAJlH29DIGCRzR5l24hjos01GAfzMLrazaVVajCLCajCGKhrc-V_PUODOQkAaAh5iEALw_wcB&gclsrc=aw.ds) and amazed that there are dozens of recipes I will absolutely make.
+I pulled my dutch oven out of the basement cupboard over a year ago and use it all the time now!
+I was thrilled to start turning pages of [Cook It In Your Dutch Oven](https://www.chapters.indigo.ca/en-ca/books/product/9781945256561-item.html?s_campaign=goo-Shopping_All_Products_RLSA&ds_rl=1254699&ds_rl=1254699&ds_rl=1254699&gclid=Cj0KCQiAxNnfBRDwARIsAJlH29DIGCRzR5l24hjos01GAfzMLrazaVVajCLCajCGKhrc-V_PUODOQkAaAh5iEALw_wcB&gclsrc=aw.ds) and amazed that there are dozens of recipes I will absolutely make repeatedly.

 ![dutch-oven]({{ site.url }}/images/blog/dutch-oven.jpg)

-This cookbook contains great weeknight recipes but also deep frying and artisanal bread baking.
+This cookbook contains great weeknight recipes (that's what I'm looking for) but also deep frying and artisanal bread baking.
 PLUS a range of desserts.
+In a dutch oven, who knew?

-Give this book and a Dutch Oven at Christmas or any time of the year for a house warming or a graduation gift.
+Give this book and a dutch oven at Christmas or any time of the year for a house warming or a graduation gift.
 Hopefully you’ll be invited over and over again to enjoy the fruits of their labour.

 ## Jólabókaflóðið